 The HOPE team

 The HOPE team currently consists of late, mid, and early career researchers.
 It will be strengthened by the appointment of three or four post-docs and one or two PhD students.

 HOPE's PI is John Birks, assisted by Alistair Seddon, John-Arvid Grytnes, Hilary Birks, and Cathy Jenks.
 HOPE researchers in Bergen include Richard Telford, Arild Breistøl, and Linn Krüger.
 International collaborators in HOPE include Cajo ter Braak, Jack Williams, Eric Grimm, Thomas Giesecke, Willy Tinner, Anne-Marie Lezine, and Henry Hooghiemstra.
 HOPE will have close links with the IGNEX-eco and IGNEX projects and their post-docs Vivian Felde and Blas Benito.

-HOPE should hopefully tell us if prehisotic humans did alter the fundamental ecological processes of community ecology, whether the interrelationships between properties have changes, whether using 'natural experiments' is a 'flawed strategy', and most important of all, whether uniformitarianism - the present is the key to the past - can be maintained as a fundamental working concpet in Earth system science.
-Is the past a foreign coutnry or is the past essential (and inescapable) and without it the present would make no sense?
+HOPE should hopefully tell us if prehistoric humans did alter the fundamental ecological processes of community ecology, whether the interrelationships between properties have changes, whether using 'natural experiments' is a 'flawed strategy', and most important of all, whether uniformitarianism - the present is the key to the past - can be maintained as a fundamental working concpet in Earth system science.
+Is the past a foreign country or is the past essential (and inescapable) and without it the present would make no sense?
 Time is, after all, a continuum, and today is yesterday's tomorrow.